equiano-institute/attackspace/README.md

 Unshackling evolution: evolving soft robots with multiple materials and a powerful generative encoding

 </td> <td>
-Intended Goal: Maximize velocity<br>
+Intended Goal: Maximize velocity</td>

-Behavior: Creatures exploited a coarse physics simulation by penetrating the floor between time steps without the collision being detected, which generated a repelling force, giving them free energy and producing an effective but physically impossible form of locomotion<br>
+<td>Behavior: Creatures exploited a coarse physics simulation by penetrating the floor between time steps without the collision being detected, which generated a repelling force, giving them free energy and producing an effective but physically impossible form of locomotion</td>

 <td> Misspecified Goal: Maximize velocity in a physics simulator</td>